uoy-research/CellPhe-data-pipeline/README.md

 ### Parameters file

-The parameters file is a JSON file containing parameters for every step of the pipeline.
-Examples are shown in the `templates` folder, where `cyto3.json` is a good example to start with as it uses CellPose 3 for segmentation with the general purpose `cyto3` inbuilt model.
+The parameters file is a JSON file that stores options for every step of the pipeline.
+Examples are shown in the `templates` folder - with `cyto3.json` being a good starting point as it uses the general purpose `cyto3` inbuilt model.

 **The only parameter that must be changed is the folder_names -> timelapse_id field**, which is left blank in the templates.
-This field should describe the timelapse and might include the well, the imaging modality, the date, the microscope, etc...
+This field should concisely describe the timelapse and might include the well, the imaging modality, the date, the microscope, etc...
 Other parameters that might need changing for your timelapse, particularly if it is short, are in the `QC` section. `minimum_observations` is the number of frames a cell must be tracked across - **if your dataset contains fewer than 50 frames this must be lowered to e.g. 10.**
 Make a copy of the template and modify it as needed.

-For further details about all the possible options, read on.
+If you want to jump straight into running the pipeline, skip to the [next section](https://github.com/uoy-research/CellPhe-data-pipeline/tree/feature/local-profile#running-the-pipeline), otherwise read on for a full description of the parameter file.

 #### folder\_names

 This section controls the folder names as they will appear in the output folder.
 This is useful if you are running the same timelapse through different segmentation and/or tracking options.

-### run
+#### run

 These options govern which parts of the pipeline to run.
 E.g. if `"cellphe": false`, then the CellPhe features won't be generated.
 The order is significant too - if segmentation isn't run then it doesn't matter what `tracking` and `cellphe` are set to as the pipeline will terminate before it reaches those points.

-### segmentation
+#### segmentation

 This section controls the segmentation, which is run using [cellpose](https://cellpose.readthedocs.io/en/latest/).
 The `image` option specifies which of the [2 cellpose images](https://github.com/orgs/uoy-research/packages?repo_name=cellphe-pipeline-images) to use: cellpose3 or cellpose4.
 Normally the latest version of a software library is always preferred, but in this instance cellpose4 uses a completely different neural network architecture that makes it only computationally feasible on GPU.
 It is for this reason that all the templates default to cellpose 3 instead.
-The `model` object gets passed straight into the [`CellposeModel` class](https://cellpose.readthedocs.io/en/latest/api.html#cellpose.models.CellposeModel), while the `eval` options are passed into its [`eval` method](https://cellpose.readthedocs.io/en/latest/api.html#id0), which starts the segmentation process.
+The `model` config section gets passed straight into the [`CellposeModel` class](https://cellpose.readthedocs.io/en/latest/api.html#cellpose.models.CellposeModel), while the `eval` options are passed into its [`eval` method](https://cellpose.readthedocs.io/en/latest/api.html#id0), which starts the segmentation process.
 Refer to the linked cellpose documentation for all possible options.

-### tracking
+#### tracking

 The `tracking` section configures [Trackmate](https://imagej.net/plugins/trackmate/), which performs the tracking.
 `algorithm` details which of the Trackmate algorithms to use, with possible options: